-For this reason, PostgreSQL cannot create a snapshot that shows a consistent state of data at some arbitrary point in the past, even if all the required tuples are present in heap pages.
+For this reason, PostgresQL cannot create a snapshot that shows a consistent state of data at some arbitrary point in the past, even if all the required tuples are present in heap pages.
 Consequently, it is impossible to implement retrospective queries (which are sometimes also called temporal or flashback queries).

-Intriguingly, such functionality was declared as one of the objectives of Postgres and was implemented at the very start, but it was removed from the database system when the project support was passed on to the community1.
+Intriguingly, such functionality was declared as one of the objectives of Postgres and was implemented at the very start, but it was removed from the database system when the project support was passed on to the community.1 xmin is the snapshot's lower boundary, which is represented by the ID of the oldest active transaction.

-Thus, a snapshot consists of several values saved at the time of its creation2:

-xmin is the snapshot's lower boundary, which is represented by the ID of the oldest active transaction.
+Thus, a snapshot consists of several values saved at the time of its creation:2 xmax is the snapshot's upper boundary, which is represented by the value that exceeds the ID of the latest committed transaction by one.
+The upper boundary defines the moment when the snapshot was taken.

 All the transactions with smaller IDs are either committed (so their changes p.
-137 are included into the snapshot) or aborted (so their changes are ignored).
+139 are included into the snapshot) or aborted (so their changes are ignored).